Lesbian Mothers Union: Origins

-The Lesbian Mothers Union can trace its origins to the Gay Women's West Coast Conference in June of 1971, in Los Angeles.
+The Lesbian Mothers Union can trace its origins to the Gay Women's West Coast Conference in June 1971, in Los Angeles.
 The conference planners neglected to provide child care options to attendees, and had previously ignored a request for events specifically for Lesbian mothers.
 The initial membership included thirty-six women, out of the conference attendance of two hundred, with Del Martin as a contact for the organization.
 Eventually the Lesbian Mothers Union was established in both San Francisco and Oakland, California, totaling more than a hundred members locally by 1973.

 The group described their unique burden as both mothers and lesbians, facing rejection from within even their own community.
 They described difficulties securing housing, navigating relationships between romantic partners and their children, and preparing their children to deal with "the cruelties of straight world oppression."
 Specifically the organization sought to provide financial and legal aid to Lesbian mothers as, at the time of the group's formation, no "admitted Lesbians" had won a child custody case in California.
 The organization would find witnesses and research to demonstrate that Lesbian mothers provided good homes for their children.
 Because custody battles were inextricably linked to morality, and Lesbianism was perceived to be deviant, the organization also worked to change the perception of Lesbians.